translated_content> How mathematics is used in quantum physics

 • Quantum Field Theory: Interconnection of advanced mathematics with particle physics.

-• Fractals and Chaos: Exploration of chaos theories and fractal structures to understand complex phenomena in quantum physics.
+• Fractals and Chaos: Exploration of chaotic theories and fractal structures to understand complex phenomena in quantum physics.

 Complex Numbers in Quantum Mechanics

 One of the most utilized tools in quantum mechanics is the complex number.
 This is essential for modeling the phenomena of dynamics and optics, particularly in the context of the photoelectric effect.
-This effect expresses how electrons are emitted from metallic materials when exposed to light radiation.
-Complex numbers allow for the description of superposed states and facilitate the calculation of probabilities related to the emission of electrons.
+This expresses how electrons are emitted from metallic materials when they are exposed to light radiation.
+Complex numbers allow for the description of superposed states and facilitate the calculation of probability amplitudes related to electron emission.

 Group Theory and Symmetries

-Group theory is another branch of mathematics that finds numerous applications in quantum physics.
+Group theory is another branch of mathematics that finds many applications in quantum physics.
 It is used to characterize the symmetries of physical systems.
 Indeed, symmetries play a crucial role in formulating physical laws.
-For instance, when studying particles and their interactions, group theory helps understand how these particles transform under various conditions and provides tools to classify quantum states.
+For example, when studying particles and their interactions, group theory helps to understand how these particles transform under various conditions and provides tools for classifying quantum states.

 Differential Equations and Quantum Mechanics